 About Us

-We are part of the Christian Reformed denomination.
 We call ourselves Christian because we belong to Jesus Christ and want to be his followers.
 We recognize as fellow Christians all people who accept the teachings of the Bible as summarized in the Apostle's Creed.
 We call ourselves Reformed because we're part of that historic branch of the Christian church that follows the teachings of 16th-century reformer John Calvin, who struggled to return Christianity to its biblical roots.
 We call ourselves Church because God has called us to be a fellowship of his people in the world.
-We often call ourselves "the CRC" for short.

 The Christian Reformed denomination has about 300,000 members in 1,000 congregations across the United States and Canada.
 Our congregations can be found in cities and towns from British Columbia to Nova Scotia, from California to New Jersey.
 We have central offices in Grand Rapids, Michigan, and in Burlington, Ontario.
 We broadcast in radio and television from our studios in the Chicago area, and our programs of Christian outreach, relief, and development circle the globe.